virtualhealthcitizen/postgresql-labs/01_basics/017_fetch.md

 <img src="img/50.png" width="210">

-It is equivalent to the following query:
+The above query is equivalent to the following query:

 ```sql
 SELECT